-Assume that the project calls for synthesizing 20 compounds, A to T. Rather than carry out 20 distinct syntheses followed by 20 separate screening experiments, all of which can take weeks, four combinatorial syntheses are carried out such that four mixtures containing live compounds each are obtained.
-Only the three mixtures that test positive in the screening assay are retained.
-The synthesis is repeated producing five mixtures of three components each, and the testing is repeated.
-Six more syntheses are carried out this time, producing overlapping two-component mixtures, and the assays are repeated.
-It is now possible to determine that compounds B. H. and N are active.
+Assume that the project calls for synthesizing 20 compounds, A to T. Rather than carry out 20 distinct syntheses followed by 20 separate screening experiments, all of which can take weeks, the combinatorial syntheses are carried out as seen in this table.